JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 The `roamingType` parameter of the `@Storage` annotation specifies the roaming type when the Settings Repository plugin is used.

-## Customizing the XML format of persisted values
+## Customizing the XML Format of Persisted Values

-Please consider using annotation parameters only to achieve backward compatibility.
+> **NOTE** Please consider using annotation parameters only to achieve backward compatibility.
 Otherwise, please feel free to file issues about serialization cosmetics.

 If you want to use the default bean serialization but need to customize the storage format in XML (for example, for compatibility with previous versions of your plugin or externally defined XML formats), you can use the `@Tag`, `@Attribute`, `@Property`, `@MapAnnotation`, `@AbstractCollection` annotations.

-Please see `com.intellij.util.xmlb.annotations`'s `package.html` for more information.
+Please see `com.intellij.util.xmlb.annotations`'s [`package.html`](upsource:///platform/util/src/com/intellij/util/xmlb/annotations/package.html) for more information.

 If the state that you need to serialize doesn't map cleanly to a JavaBean, you can use `org.jdom.Element` as the state class.
 In that case, you can use the `getState()` method to build an XML element with an arbitrary structure, which will then be saved directly in the state XML file.
 In the `loadState()` method, you can deserialize the JDOM element tree using any custom logic.
 Please note this is not recommended and should be avoided whenever possible.

-## Persistent component lifecycle
+## Persistent Component Lifecycle

 The `loadState()` method is called after the component has been created (only if there is some non-default state persisted for the component), and after the XML file with the persisted state is changed externally (for example, if the project file was updated from the version control system).
 In the latter case, the component is responsible for updating the UI and other related components according to the changed state.